vfarcic/cncf-demo/solution.md

 * gRPC
 * in-toto
 * KubeEdge
-* Cilium
 * Litmus
 * Longhorn
 * NATS
 * OperatorFramework
 * Volcano

-* Check whether there are new projects to be added to the "story".
-* Add Kubernetes SIG projects to the "story".

-## Cannot Be Demoed
+* Artifact Hub
 * containerd
 * etcd
 * Rook
 * Container Network Interface (CNI)
 * CRI-O

+* Check whether there are new projects to be added to the "story".
+* Add Kubernetes SIG projects to the "story".